Questions about some Properties in Bagshot

 Failthe Lodge and Weston House (Lake House)

-Jill wrote that the place of birth given on a birth certificate in 1902 was Failthe Lodge, Bagshot.
-The father, William Henry Barrett, was a gardener and may have actually been living in Lightwater.
-Jill would like to know where Failthe Lodge was.
+Jill asked where Failthe Lodge was, adding that "the place of birth given on a birth certificate in 1902 was Failthe Lodge, Bagshot.
+The father, William Henry Barrett, was a gardener and may have actually been living in Lightwater".
+[436.2004]

 The site of Failthe Lodge lies close to the kennels and motorway footbridge.
 Iron gates, presumably at the end of an avenue leading to the house, could still be seen in the 1930s in what was then an unnamed country lane.
 This was near a farm, possibly named Bagshot Green Farm.